JesseEmond/blitz-2025-registration/README.md

 ```
 ([source](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/sheriff.decomp.js))

-Alright I'll spare you -- here's what it does (or [Rust](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/bot/src/grid.rs#L150-L170), if you prefer):
+Alright I'll spare you -- here's what it does (or read [Rust](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/bot/src/grid.rs#L150-L170), if you prefer):
 - List all the "intersection points", defined as positions that have at least 3 empty neighbors (i.e. not a corner tile or a corridor tile);
-- Sort them (descending) by how many "visible tiles" (here `getRowLength`) can be seen up/down/left/right from that position;
+- Sort them (descending) by how many "visible tiles" (here `getRowLength`) can be seen up/down/left/right from that position without a wall in the way;
 - Keep the top 10.

 Intuitively, remember that our Sheriff here -- ahem, hawk -- chases players that it sees in a "line of sight" (no walls between direct horizontal or vertical line between player and the hawk).
-This strategically places the hawk at spots where it covers a lot of visible tiles.
+This intersections business strategically places the hawk at spots where it covers a lot of visible tiles.

 #### Maps
 Our local version of the game has a `maps` folder, with 6 `challenge` maps in it.
 From running a couple of games on the server, we see that the server is running the same maps that we have locally.

-To really replicate the server from tick 0, we need to load the maps just like the server is doing.
+To really replicate the server from tick 0, we want to load the maps just like the server is doing.
 This is not strictly necessary -- we can copy the state of the server that we receive on tick 0, but doing this enables us to do cool things like:
-- Play full games in Rust without needing a server on the side (faster games when testing);
+- Play full games in Rust without needing a server on the side (faster games when testing, or adding custom rules for fun);
 - Easily run on all maps and gather statistics of how well our bot performs.

 The game loading logic is [here](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/maps/map_loader.decomp.js), but essentially it parses a super tiny PNG that looks like this: